nest/nest-simulator/doc/contribute/xcode_workflow.rst

 We have to edit the Targets Scheme:

-1. In the menu select: Product -> Scheme -> Manage Schemes...
+1. In the menu select: "Product" → "Scheme" → "Manage Schemes"...
 2. Select the ``NEST-fork`` target and hit ``Edit...``
 3. Select the ``Run`` option on the left and then on the right select ``Info``.
 4. As ``Executable`` select ``<somebase>/NEST/install/bin/nest``.